 Japanese people love coffee!
 We have unique coffee cultures such as canned coffee or iced coffee.
-Having many coffee chain shops is also one of Japanese coffee cultures.
+Having many coffee chain shops is also one of the Japanese coffee cultures.

 Today I will talk about some of the Japanese unique coffee cultures.